 - To make the necessary rules and regulations to execute the provisions contained in the Aadhaar Act.

-Why Aadhaar is Important?
+Why is Aadhaar Important?

 Aadhaar is a unique 12-digit number issued by UIDAI to the residents of India after proper verification.

 Aadhaar number provides a unique identity to each resident of India.
 Once the Aadhaar number is obtained, the same can be authenticated by the use of the UIDAI website.
-It acts as an identity proof for the residents, based on which they can avail services, government subsidies and other benefits.
+It acts as an identity proof for the residents, based on which they can avail of services, government subsidies, and other benefits.
 The physical copy of Aadhaar acts as a portable identity proof and can be used by the resident in any part of the country.

 Let us have a look at the organizational structure of UIDAI.
 The authority consists of: